mescam/pyqdb/README.md

 pyqdb-tests
 ===========

-Just playing with [CherryPy](http://cherrypy.org) amd making quote database.
+Just playing with [CherryPy](http://cherrypy.org) and making quote database.

 ####What is pyqdb?
 It's just a simple project written in python3 with cherrypy.
 I made it because I was bored and wanted to